julian-kreis/maude-data-extractor/README.md

 **Save Data as Files:**

-- Raw data stored as .json, .csv, .xlsx
+- Raw data files stored as .json, .csv, .xlsx

+---

+Whether using the UI or script to produce data summaries, you will get the following information:

+- Number of events by event type and device model

+- Number of different product problems by device model

+- Number of different patient problems by device model

+- Most common words and phrases in event descriptions

-- Data summaries stored as .json, .xlsx
+- Data summary files stored as .json, .xlsx

+Using the UI gives you access to additional data visualizations and comparisons of summary data

 When using the UI, additional data visualizations of data summaries are available